Dzhange/BRAILS/README.md

 Facade Parser segements facade of a buidling into roof, facade and window, enables automated predictions of building eave height, roof peak height, roof pitch angle and ratio of window area to facade area from image input.

 ### Learn More

 Instrcutions for each module can be found in the [documentation](https://nheri-simcenter.github.io/BRAILS-Documentation/common/user_manual/modules/modules.html).

+## Workflow

+Given the a quiried location, we get building footprints from [Microsoft.
+US Building Footprints](https://github.com/microsoft/USBuildingFootprints), and and all models (apart from segementation models) are trained on images acquired from Google (Street View and Static Maps) or Zooniverse, below are a few samples from the trainig data.

 ## Quick Start